ashyshka/GL-DevOps-Kubernetes/week7/task3/README.md

 And after it, Flux will deploy new version into our cluster

-**This is just example repo, working repo can be seeng here (just stil work at the next tasks here, so - than repo can be changed)**
+**This is just example repo, working repo can be seeng here (just stil work at the next tasks here, so - that repo can be changed)**
 - https://github.com/ashyshka/tf_gke